-The secret to effective speech writing is being concise - saying the most you can in the fewest words.
+Being concise is the secret to effective speech writing - saying the most in the fewest words.

-If I asked you to write a list of memorable speeches, chances are that the Gettysburg Address would appear on that list.
-So it's quite remarkable to consider that that particular speech is less than 300 words long (272 to be precise!).
+If I asked you to write a list of memorable speeches, the chances are that the Gettysburg Address would appear on that list.
+So it's remarkable to consider that that speech is less than 300 words (272 to be precise!).

-In only 272 words, Lincoln was able to convey sorrow, respect, patriotism, determination, hope and more... an outstanding feat, and one that few of us could hope to achieve!
+In 272 words, Lincoln conveyed sorrow, respect, patriotism, determination, and hope, an outstanding feat, and one that few of us could achieve without practice!

-But we can take away an important lesson from the Gettysburg Address in terms of effective speech writing, and that's that conciseness matters.
+We can take a valuable lesson from the Gettysburg Address concerning effective speech writing.
+Conciseness matters.

-Unnecessary 'waffle' in a speech not only bores your listeners, it can also confuse your message.
-Aside from its historical context, Lincoln's speech was so memorable because it was tightly focused.
+Effective speech writing means staying on message.
+Unnecessary 'waffle' in a speech not only bores your listeners, but it can also confuse your audience.
+Aside from its historical context, Lincoln's speech was so memorable because it remained tightly focused.

-To deliver a message that really makes an impact, you need to make sure that your speech uses the fewest words possible, and that each words supports your overall theme.
+To deliver a message that makes an impact, you need to make sure that your speech uses the fewest words possible, and that each word supports your overall theme.